Faculty Advisors

 Responsibilities of the Faculty Advisor

-• Communication: The advisor is expected to meet with the team’s captains at least two times per year.
-This would optimally be at the start of every term, after new members have been determined or team starts new projects.
+✔️ Communicate: The advisor is expected to meet with the team’s captains at least twice per year - optimally at the start of every term after new members/projects have been determined.
 It is recommended that the faculty advisor meets and/or communicates with the team regularly, especially for new design teams that are starting from scratch.

-opportunities, such as PAF and TLEF, including reviewing proposals, and on sponsorship The Advisor will also be required to approve and sign the acceptance of gift-in-kind sponsorships received by team to ensure its value to both the team and the University.
+✔️ Advise on funding: The advisor is expected to advise the team (if asked) on funding opportunities such as PAF, review proposals as well as sponsorship strategies.
+The Advisor will also be required to approve and sign the acceptance of gift-in-kind sponsorships received by team to ensure its value to both the team and the University.

-• Finance: The advisor will need to sign off on any expense claims submitted by the team We have recommended to the teams to submit expense claims once a month.
+✔️ Review team finances: The advisor will need to sign off on any expense claims submitted by the team members.
+We have recommended to the teams to submit expense claims once a month.

-• Design mentorship: If the team requests design reviews related to the team’s prototype, or to competition preparations, the Advisor is expected to meet on an ad-hoc basis at the request of the team captain.
-Contact: The Advisor is expected to advise the team directly (via email, for example) for any opportunities or other reasons that the Advisor may find compelling, e.g., lectures coming to campus, upcoming conferences, new vendors of relevant technologies, new labs on campus.
+✔️ Mentor: If the team requests design reviews related to the team’s prototype, or to competition preparations, the Advisor is expected to meet on an ad-hoc basis at the request of the team captain.

 Responsibilities of the Team